riasvdv/statamic-collection-groups/README.md

 > Collection Groups for Statamic 3.

-Group your collections into separate groups
+Group your collections into separate groups, this also removes the collections from the "Collections" nav item

 ## Installation